roytornado/Flow-iOS/README.md

 }

 ```
-For the above exmaple, FlowArrayGroupDispatcher will create a group of UploadSingleImageOp based on the array size of `images` in data bucket.
+For the above example, FlowArrayGroupDispatcher will create a group of UploadSingleImageOp based on the array size of `images` in data bucket.
 As UploadSingleImageOp declares `targetImageForUpload` as it's input key and `uploadedImageUrl` as it's output key.
 FlowArrayGroupDispatcher will create temporary data bucket for each UploadSingleImageOp and contains `targetImageForUpload` inside.
 If the operation is succeed, FlowArrayGroupDispatcher will collect the object keyed with `uploadedImageUrl` and put into the result array `imageURLs`.

 In such design, UploadSingleImageOp can be `reused as single operation or grouped operation`.

-You can also set the `maxConcurrentOperationCount (optional, default = 3)` to control whether the opertations are executed on one by one or in batch.
+You can also set the `maxConcurrentOperationCount (optional, default = 3)` to control whether the operations are executed on one by one or in batch.
 If `allowFailure (optional, default = false)` is set to true, the Flow will continue to run even some / all operations in the group are failed.
 Therefore, the output array may be shorter than the input array or even empty.

 ## Cases